Five takeaways from the US Super Tuesday primary races

 A referendum on Trump’s grip over Republicans

-Other hotly anticipated races revolved around gauging just how strong Trump’s hold over the Republican Party is.
+Other hotly anticipated races revolved around gauging just how strong Trump’s sway over the Republican Party is.

 In the Republican stronghold of Texas, for instance, one state-level race showed how fierce the internal power struggle has become.

-Two-term state Representative Dade Phelan had gained a relatively high profile as Texas’s Speaker of the House — a powerful figure in the state’s local politics — and this year, he was up for re-election.
+Two-term state Representative Dade Phelan had gained a relatively high profile as Texas’s Speaker of the House – a powerful figure in the state’s politics – and this year, he was up for re-election.

 But he had spurred the ire of the far-right flank of his party by overseeing the recent impeachment of Attorney General Ken Paxton, a Republican provocateur known for challenging the Biden administration in the courts.
-Paxton also petitioned the US Supreme Court to reject Biden’s victory in the 2020 presidential election, as part of his support for Trump’s false claims of voter fraud.
+Paxton had also previously petitioned the US Supreme Court to reject Biden’s victory in the 2020 presidential election, in support of Trump’s false claims of voter fraud.

 In the Super Tuesday primary, Phelan came to represent the more establishment branch of the Republican Party, while his adversary David Covey enjoyed the endorsements of Trump and Paxton.